The 7 best cycling holidays in Europe

 Julian Alps, Slovenia

-Our tour of the best cycling trips in Europe is staying in the Alps for now, but heading eastward from France and over to Slovenia, where lie the Julian Alps, a challenging but highly rewarding destination for ambitious cyclists.
+Our tour of the best cycling trips in Europe is staying in the Alps for now, but heading eastward from France to Slovenia, where the Julian Alps lie.
+These Alps are challenging but highly rewarding destinations for ambitious cyclists.

 While Slovenia might not necessarily be the first place that springs to mind when it comes to cycling holidays in Europe (it’s far more renowned for its beautiful lakes and ski resorts), this small and somewhat unassuming central European nation is a hidden gem for cyclists.